golfomania/Plugin_Thunderbird_FilterBySender/README.md

 ## Repository Name

-The repository keeps the name "Plugin_Thunderbird_SameAdress" for historical reasons, while the extension is published as "Filter by sender".
+The repository is named "Plugin_Thunderbird_FilterBySender" to match the extension name "Filter by sender".